rocasspb/rsmonconverter/README.md

  - Write proper tests

 ## Basic usage
+main accepts either one or two parameters:
+- Single parameter is considered as a source path
+    - if it is a file, the output file will have the same name and .csv extension
+    - if it is a folder, all the files with .run extension will be converted
-main accepts two parameters: the filename of the original RS Monitor data log and the name of the output csv file
+- Two parameters: the filename of the original RS Monitor data log and the name of the output csv file

 ## Kudos
 - to @ravenstarter for helping me discovering some of the tricky values